nturley/netlistsvg/README.md

   }
 }
 ```
-## KlayJS
+## ElkJS
 I'm super impressed with this.
 Layout is a non-trivial problem and this tool is amazing.
-Naturally, I could've used the original Klay library written in Java instead of the JS transpiled version and I fiddled with that for a while but crossing language boundaries is irritating.
-Which means I'd be writing this in Java or Scala and I wasn't in the mood to do that.
-Also, I'd already written some of this code in Javascript, so it was easier to start from here.
+ELK is written in Java and transpiled to javascript.

 This tool is really powerful and not very well documented so I'm still learning the ins and outs of how to use it.
-For instance, Klay should be in charge of positioning labels, (which I think might prevent the wires from being routed through text).
-Klay is also capable of port positioning.
-This means that potentially I could flag certain ports as being able to be swapped or repositioned and Klay could reorder them to reduce crossings.
+For instance, ELK should be in charge of positioning labels, (which I think might prevent the wires from being routed through text).
+ELK is also capable of port positioning.
+This means that potentially I could flag certain ports as being able to be swapped or repositioned and ELK could reorder them to reduce crossings.
 That's obviously a win for labeled ports on the generic, and split/join, but also a win for cells whose operation is commutative.

-Klay is using a layered approach (Sugiyama, Ganser), similar to dot in the Graphviz package.
+ELK is using a layered approach (Sugiyama, Ganser), similar to dot in the Graphviz package.
 I was doing a lot of experiments with it and I became convinced that longest path rank assignment produced better schematics than Network Simplex.
 This is obviously subjective, but I think that Network Simplex attempts to make the graph uniformly distributed on the page in an effort to make it less wide (or tall in our case).
 In schematics, I would rather a taller graph that grouped together related logic than a compact one with node that are more uniformly distributed.
 Also when the flow goes from left to right, with vertically scrolling webpages, using up additional vertical space isn't as big of a cost.

-Elkjs is the newer version of klayjs, so at some point, I'll migrate over to that.

 # Status
 Still early stages.
 But it's usable.